 The Bangalore Metro train (known as Namma Metro) commenced operations in October 2011.
 A much anticipated feature of public transport in Bangalore, it had been in the pipeline for more than two decades and is the second longest operational Metro network in India after the Delhi Metro.

 Construction on the second phase started in September 2015.
 This phase stretches for 73.95 kilometers, of which 13.92 kilometers will be underground.
 It consists of an extension of both the existing lines, plus the addition of two new lines.
 Unfortunately, work has been slow to progress due to funding issues.
 As a result, the majority of contracts weren't awarded until the first half of 2017.
-The Purple Line's extension to Challeghata and the Green Line's extension to Anjanapura Township are expected to be ready in 2020.
-The remainder -- a Yellow Line from R V Road to Bommasandra and a Red Line from Gottigere to Nagavara -- won't become operational until 2024.
+The Purple Line's extension to Challeghata and the Green Line's extension to Anjanapura Township are expected to be ready by December 2018.
+The remainder -- a Yellow Line from R V Road to Bommasandra and a Red Line from Gottigere to Nagavara -- won't become operational until 2023.

 Bangalore Metro Route and Stations